jlab-hep/localdb-docs/docs/config.md

 ## Site cfg

-- site: The name of the production site (institution)
+- site : The name of the production site (institution)

 ```json
 {